itsayushthada/FastAI2019/README.md

 | Devanagari Handwritten Character Dataset| 99.1624% | ResNet18 | Classification |
 | Arabic Hand Written Dataset | NaN% | ResNet18 | Classification |

 These are not the final results.
-There is still lot of scope of improvement.
+There is still scope of improvement.